 This may not be the end of the world, but it will be the end of their chances of qualifying for a Preferred Plus rate in most situations and may even be the end of their chances of qualifying for a Preferred rate altogether.

 That’s why we always advise all clients diagnosed with “serious” pre-existing medical conditions to apply for a no-medical exam life insurance policy unless they are sure what kind of results they will get from a medical exam.

 How can I improve my chances of qualifying for the best possible life insurance policy?

 As you can see from this article, there are a lot of things that one should be aware of when choosing to apply for a life insurance policy when they are over the age of 40, which is why it only makes sense that there probably isn’t one life insurance company or policy that’s going to be the “best” for everyone.

 For this reason…

-Logic should dictate that when it comes time to find the best life insurance policy for you, you’re going to want to shop around a little bit.
+Logic should dictate that when it comes time to find the best life insurance policy, you’ll want to shop around a little bit.

-This is why we here at IBUSA have chosen to remain an independent life insurance brokerage that is able to work with dozens of different life insurance companies so that when it comes time to help you find the best life insurance policy that you can qualify for, we don’t have to rely on a..
+This is why we here at IBUSA have chosen to remain an independent life insurance brokerage that can work with dozens of different life insurance companies so that when it comes time to help you find the best life insurance policy that you can qualify for, we don’t have to rely on a.

 “One size fits all”!

-Instead, we’re able to simultaneously shop multiple life insurance companies and then present you with several options to choose from.
+Instead, we can simultaneously shop multiple life insurance companies and offer several options.
 So, what are you waiting for?
-Give us a call today, and let us show you what we can do for you!
+Call us today, and let us show you what we can do for you!